 Modules are tested by test programs and test routines.
 Many test routines or test support routines are part of the modules themselves.
 Test programs can be compiled separately.
-For the AWDP program, the description of the test programs and the results of the testing are reported in [SCAT group, 2007].
+For the AWDP program, the description of the test programs and the results of the testing are reported in [Verhoef et. al., 2008].